GMLC-TDC/HELICS/docs/introduction/hello-world-VS.md

     ![](./visuals/releases.jpg)

-  - Once you click have gotten to the list of releases, you will see this:
+  - Once you have gotten to the list of releases, you will see something like this:

       ![](./visuals/installerEXE.jpg)

-      You will see a file with the .exe suffix like the highlighted file above.
+      There is a file with the .exe suffix like the highlighted file above.
 That will be your Windows Installer.
 Download it.

   - After downloading the executable, run it.